 Teacher attrition rates, that being the number of qualified teachers leaving the profession for reasons other than retirement (Kelchtermans, 2017), indicate a concerning trend of experienced teachers leaving the profession, with retention rates for teachers with over a decade of experience now being at the lowest level since 2010, when the data was first published.
 (GOV.UK, 2024).
 Attrition rates of early-career teachers have also increased, albeit at a slower rate - possibly due to Government efforts to encourage new entrants to stay in the sector.
 With high teacher turnover in schools being cited as a contributing factor to reduced pupil attainment (Ronfeldt et al 2013; Atteberry et al 2016 in Sims, 2016), this trend raises important questions about the factors contributing to qualified teachers leaving the profession and the effectiveness of initiatives to retain them (Zucollo,2023).

 Increased attrition rates indicate a decline in teachers’ job satisfaction, which has been defined by Pepe et al (2017) as the extent to which one enjoys the conditions in which they perform their professional activities.
 Job dissatisfaction is closely linked to wellbeing and has been cited as a cause of stress and burnout among teachers (Viac & Fraser, 202;, Klassen et al., 2009; Skaalvik & Skaalvik, 2009 ), which in turn can impact upon pupil progress.
-In 2019, a qualitative study exploring the impact of teacher well being on pupil progress in primary schools (Glazzard & Rose, 2019) found that 77% of respondents agreed that their wellbeing affects their performance as an academic professional, particularly their ability to effectively teach their pupils.
+In 2019, a qualitative study exploring the impact of teacher wellbeing on pupil progress in primary schools (Glazzard & Rose, 2019) found that 77% of respondents agreed that their wellbeing affects their performance as an academic professional, particularly their ability to effectively teach their pupils.
 Also supporting the argument that teacher wellbeing is important for pupil attainment, following conversations with 64 pupils across 10 different educational settings, it was found that children are attuned to their teacher’s mood and feel they learn more when their teacher is happy and performing well (Glazzard & Rose, 2019).
 Similarly, Harrison et al (2023) established a link between job satisfaction among teachers and positive student-teacher relationships, which in turn contributed to higher instructional quality.
 This finding is consistent with a range of studies conducted in different cultural settings, which have concluded that teachers’ job satisfaction is closely associated with strong interpersonal relationships between teacher and pupil (Lam & Yan, 2011; Lavy & Bocker, 2018; Lopes & Oliveira, 2020; Veldman et al., 2013, 2016 all in Harrison et al, 2023).
 With job satisfaction having a direct impact on teacher wellbeing and retention, and therefore pupil progress, it is imperative that more is done to ascertain the cause of such widespread dissatisfaction in order to enable school leaders and policy makers to proactively address the identified issues.